niemopen/niem-naming-design-rules/ndr6-outline.md

 | 5.
 Modeling rules for NIEM XSD | | | x | |
 | 6.
 Rules for NIEM messages | | x | x | x |

-This document uses formatting and syntactic conventions to clarify meaning and avoid ambiguity.
+## 2.1 Document references

 This document relies on references to many outside documents.
 Such references are noted by bold, bracketed inline terms.
 For example, a reference to RFC 3986 is shown as [[RFC 3986]](https://github.com/niemopen/niem-naming-design-rules/blob/dev/niem-ndr.md#Appendix-A-References).
 All reference documents are recorded in [Appendix A, References, below](https://github.com/niemopen/niem-naming-design-rules/blob/dev/niem-ndr.md#appendix-a-references).

+## 2.2 Clark notation and qualified names

+This document uses both Clark notation and QName notation to represent qualified names.

+QName notation is defined by [XML Namespaces] Section 4, Qualified Names.
+A QName for the XML Schema string datatype is xs:string.
+Namespace prefixes used within this specification are listed in Section 2.3, Use of namespaces and namespace prefixes, below.

+This document sometimes uses Clark notation to represent qualified names in normative text.
+Clark notation is described by [ClarkNS], and provides the information in a QName without the need to first define a namespace prefix, and then to reference that namespace prefix.
+A Clark notation representation for the qualified name for the XML Schema string datatype is {http://www.w3.org/2001/XMLSchema}string.

+Each Clark notation value usually consists of a namespace URI surrounded by curly braces, concatenated with a local name.
+The exception to this is when Clark notation is used to represent the qualified name for an attribute with no namespace, which is ambiguous when represented using QName notation.
+For example, the element targetNamespace, which has no [namespace name] property, is represented in Clark notation as {}targetNamespace.

+## 2.3 Use of namespaces and namespace prefixes

+The following namespace prefixes are used consistently within this specification.
+These prefixes are not normative; this document issues no requirement that these prefixes be used in any conformant artifact.
+Although there is no requirement for a schema or XML document to use a particular namespace prefix, the meaning of the following namespace prefixes have fixed meaning in this document.

+* `xs`: The namespace for the XML Schema definition language as defined by [XML Schema Structures] and [XML Schema Datatypes], http://www.w3.org/2001/XMLSchema.
+* `xsi`: The XML Schema instance namespace, defined by [XML Schema Structures] Section 2.6, Schema-Related Markup in Documents Being Validated, for use in XML documents, http://www.w3.org/2001/XMLSchema-instance.
+* `ct`: The namespace defined by [CTAS] for the conformanceTargets attribute, </br>https://docs.oasis-open.org/niemopen/ns/specification/conformanceTargets/6.0/.
+* `appinfo`: The namespace for the appinfo namespace, https://docs.oasis-open.org/niemopen/ns/model/appinfo/6.0/.
+* `structures`: The namespace for the structures namespace, </br>https://docs.oasis-open.org/niemopen/ns/model/structures/6.0/.
+* `cmf`: The namespace for the CMF model representation, https://docs.oasis-open.org/niemopen/ns/specification/cmf/1.0/.

 <br/>